CalebKNg/Recall-Base/README.md

 # Recall
-Recall is FYDP that aims to track the location of commonly lost objects
+Recall is Mechatronics FYDP that aims to track the location of commonly lost objects.

-This repo consists of the code run on the Raspberry pi
+This repo consists of the code running on the Raspberry pi.

 ## Installation